Setting Up Your Page Information/Content

 The headline contains the page's Specific Keyword, "caribbean vacation."
 (This will please Analyze It!.)

-Many SEs give more weight to the keywords in your headlines, especially your "top-of-the-page" headline, than to the keywords in your Body Copy.
-Putting them into an H1 or H2 tag, and placing them as the first words on the page, has the SEs interpret them as being the most important copy on the page.
+Many SEs give more weight to the keywords in your headlines, especially your H1 headline at the top of the page, than to the keywords in your body copy.
+The engines interpret them as being the most important copy on the page.
 Only the Page Title is more important.

 Some SEs do not use your description in their listings on search results pages.
-Instead, they use the first 150-200 characters on your Web page to construct the description in your listing (i.e., your headline plus the first sentence or two from your opening paragraph).
+Instead, they use a content snippet from your web page to construct the description in your listing.

 That's why it's important to use roughly the same material in your description and your headline/opening paragraph, and to keep your headline as short as possible (without sacrificing the "punch").

-Heading tags come in several sizes, from the largest (H1) to the smallest (H6).
-H4 is the same size as your normal text.
+Headline tags come in several sizes, from the largest (h1) to the smallest (h6).
+H4 is usually the same size as your normal text.

-You can also align headlines to left, right or center.
+You can also align headlines to left, right or center, setting it in the CSS file.

 Tips